 The screen displays real-time amps, voltage, energy used in kWh, charging time, and temperature of the charger itself (EVSE).
 In addition, there is an LED status indicator light strip below the screen that flashes green during any charging activity.

 Overall we are happy with the data provided and the user interface of the charger.
 It is a lot more informative than many other portable chargers out there.

-We can easily recommend this product for anyone who needs a powerful, portable, and affordable charger for occasional use out on the road.
-Just note that you will need to adjust the amperage inside your vehicle for lower power circuits, because the Lectron charger does not have switchable modes.
+We can easily recommend this product to anyone who needs a powerful, portable, and affordable charger for occasional use out on the road.
+Just note that you will need to adjust the amperage inside your vehicle for lower power circuits because the Lectron charger does not have switchable modes.

-It can also serve as an indoor home based charger too, especially for EVs with smaller batteries or plug-in hybrids.
-But for EVs with larger batteries, or long daily charges we would recommend a dedicated and permanent home based charger.
-For heavier-duty home based chargers, consider: Wallbox, Grizzl-E, or Emporia.
+It can also serve as an indoor home-based charger too, especially for EVs with smaller batteries or plug-in hybrids.
+But for EVs with larger batteries and daily charging sessions, we would recommend a dedicated and permanent home-based EV charging station.
+For heavy duty home based chargers, consider Wallbox, Grizzl-E, or Emporia.